-- The home page does not state explicitly to search engines or even potential clients what the website does or sells.
-If you are a locksmith in Edinburgh and the purpose of your website it to promote your services then you must state on the home page that you are a locksmith in Edinburgh.
-Your SEO consultant will ensure that the words that are most often keyed into a search engine like Google, for Edinburgh electricians is on your home page and is clear to both potential clients and the search engines.
+The home page does not state explicitly to search engines or even potential clients what the website does or sells.
+If you are a locksmith in Edinburgh or a locksmith in Newcastle and the purpose of your website is to promote your services then you must state on the home page that you are a locksmith with the location either Edinburgh or Newcastle.
+Your SEO consultant will ensure that the words that are most often keyed into a search engine like Google, are on your home page and is clear to both potential clients and the search engines.

-- The html <title> of every page is your company name.
+The html <title> of every page is your company name.
 If your name is something like ABC Ltd, this does not help the search engines know what you do or sell.
 Every page should be unique with a title that describes the page accurately.
-In most cases companies have a webpage for each service they offer so when a potential customer keys that service into a search engine there is a chance that your webpage will be found.
+In most cases, companies have a webpage for each service they offer so when potential customers keys that service into a search engine there is a chance that your webpage will be found.

 OnGoing SEO Services– ON-SITE & OFF-SITE